galdor/erl-jsv/doc/handbook.md

 Represents a `null` JSON constant.
 This type does not support any constraint.

 ### boolean
 Represents a JSON boolean value.

-Constraints:

-- `value`: a boolean constant the value must be equal to.
+This type does not support any constraint.

 ### integer
 Represents a JSON number which was parsed as an integer.